frzng/syslinavinici.cz/en_GB/_md_pages/our-wineries.md

 position: 1
 layout: two_columns_page
 ---
-Currently, we have awarded the **Sysli na vinici** trademark to 16 wineries in Velké Pavlovice and 4 in Hnanice.
+Currently, we have awarded the **Sysli na vinici** trademark to 16 wineries in Velké Pavlovice, 4 in Hnanice and one in Miroslav.
 If you are interested in applying for a trademark for your winery, please get in [contact](/about-us/contacts) with us.

 Below you can find more information about these wineries and links to their websites where you can buy their wine, supporting the research and protection of sousliks.